thebel1/thgpio/README.md

 Install it as described here: https://kb.vmware.com/s/article/2008939

+Note: you will need to reboot the RPi after installing the VIB.

 I would recommend downloading the Python library in ./pyUtil/gpioLib/ as well so you don't have to worry about all the bit twiddling.